 that reminded me of the time I was cooking in a rental apartment in France, and discovered that there were no measuring tools whatsoever.
 No scale, no measuring cups.
 I was making a tart and was not confident enough to judge quantities by sight alone.
 What to do?

 Well, eat a cup of yogurt, of course.

 I had a cup of yogurt, and it was clearly marked as holding 180g or something approximate.
 So I knew exactly how much the cup held.
 I ate the yogurt, washed the cup, and used it to measure flour and sugar.

 Of course, yogurt cups aren't your only option, if you're stuck without measuring tools.
 Soup cans, juice bottles, jam jars — anything that is clearly marked.
 I've used water glasses that I knew held 8 ounces.

 Have you ever improvised your measuring tools at home or while on vacation?
 I have a lot of travel coming up this fall, and I am thinking about slipping my little kitchen scale into my suitcase!
 But if that doesn't work out, I know there's always the yogurt cup to fall back on.

-• Read more: New Uses for Everyday Tools at Real Simple
+• Read more: New Uses for Everyday Tools

 Related: Good Product: Lifetime Measuring Cups